Find advice and answers from our support team fast or get in touch

 Underreporting- Underreporting to Companies House and HMRC can cause them to take action against you.
 You might end up paying heavy penalties.

-Filing your accounts well before the due date comes with its own benefits.
-Some of them are:
+Filing your accounts early before the due date has its own benefits.

 Cash basis of accounting deals with recognising revenues- when cash is actually received and expenses- when cash is actually paid.
 In this method, there is no requirement of keeping a track of receivables and payables.
 The business income isn’t taxed until it’s received in cash or in a bank account.
 It is easier to maintain.
 The disadvantage of this method is that it ends up giving a biased view of the business as an expense and its related revenue might get reported in different periods.